Pillow Snob Reviews

 Final Thoughts

-The Kanuda Primo Air earns its 8.7 out of 10 and its title as The Pillow Snob’s top orthopedic recommendation honestly and without asterisks — within its intended category, it’s the best we’ve tested.
+The Kanuda Primo Air earns its 8.7 out of 10 and its title as The Pillow Snob’s top orthopedic recommendation honestly and without asterisks.
+Within its intended category, it’s the best I’ve tested.

-But we’d be doing you a disservice if we didn’t flag two things before you click purchase.
+But I’d be doing you a disservice if I didn’t flag two things before you click purchase.

 First, the firmness is real.
-This is not a pillow that will grow on you over time if softness is what you need.
+In my experience this is not a pillow that will grow on you over time if softness is what you need.
 It is what it is from night one, and it’s designed that way deliberately.
 But to be fair if you want a softer pillow you shouldn’t be using orthopedic.

-Second — and this matters — the return policy comes with a meaningful restocking fee.
+Second (and this matters) for me the return policy comes with a meaningful restocking fee.
 That’s frustrating, especially when you’re buying a pillow you haven’t slept on yet.
-Our advice: be honest with yourself about whether you’re truly an orthopedic sleeper before ordering.
+My advice: be honest with yourself about whether you’re truly an orthopedic sleeper before ordering.
 Read the return policy carefully.
 If you’re on the fence between this and a more versatile option, that fee is worth factoring into your decision.

-If you’re not on the fence — if your neck has been telling you for months that it needs real, structured support and you’re finally ready to listen — the Kanuda Primo Air is the answer we’d confidently give you.
+If you’re not on the fence and if your neck has been telling you for months that it needs real, structured support and you’re finally ready to listen then the Kanuda Primo Air is the answer I’d confidently give you.

-Bottom line: The best orthopedic pillow we’ve reviewed, built for a specific sleeper and unapologetic about it.
-Know your sleep style before you buy — but if this pillow is for you, it’s really for you.
+Bottom line: The best orthopedic pillow I’ve reviewed, built for a specific sleeper and unapologetic about it.
+Know your sleep style before you buy but if this pillow is for you, it’s really for you.

 — The Pillow Snob